sanjana123-coder/sanjana123-coder/README.md

    Exploring new web technologies like React, JavaScript, and CSS.
 I love building responsive websites and user-friendly interfaces.

 - 🌱 I’m currently learning ...
-   React.js, Redux, and advanced JavaScript concepts.
+   React.js, and advanced JavaScript concepts.
 Also diving into UI/UX design to improve my web development skills.

 - 💞️ I’m looking to collaborate on ...
    Open-source frontend projects, learning React, and collaborating on web development tutorials or coding challenges.